Patricia Glass (1927 - 2020) - Obituary

-Patricia "Pat" Glass, whose sharp wit and passion for public service propelled her into a long and successful career in local politics, passed away peacefully on Tuesday, September 1st in Bradenton.
+Bradenton, FL - Patricia "Pat" Glass, whose sharp wit and passion for public service propelled her into a long and successful career in local politics, passed away peacefully on Tuesday, September 1st, 2020 in Bradenton.
 She was 93.

 Pat was born on May 2, 1927 in Cleveland, Ohio to Alexander and Beatrice Corbett.
 After high school, she attended two years of undergraduate school at Kent State University and then transferred to Cleveland Business College.
 It was there that she met Henry "Hank" Glass who would become Pat's best friend and husband of 61 years (1949 - 2010).

 After serving in World War II, Hank was discharged from the U.S. Navy and later married his beloved Pat in 1949.
-Before long Hank and Pat had 5 children.
+Before long Hank and Pat had five children.
 First came Michael followed by Mary, then there was Martin, Tom and finally Dianne.
-In 1955 the young family moved to Siesta Key where Hank worked with a business entrepreneur to form Visioneering Company.
-Forever volunteering and supporting the community, Pat worked with the PTA and created the first library at Martha's Catholic School in Sarasota, where all 5 of the children attended.
+In 1955 the young family moved to Siesta Key, FL where Hank worked with a business entrepreneur to form Visioneering Company.
+Forever volunteering and supporting the community, Pat worked with the PTA and created the first library at Martha's Catholic School in Sarasota, where all five of the children attended.

-In 1960 the family moved to a historic Spanish style home in Whitfield Estates that remains with Daughter Dianne, an acupuncture physician and wellness professional to this day.
+In 1960 the family moved to a historic Spanish style home in Whitfield Estates, FL that remains with daughter, Dianne, an acupuncture physician and wellness professional to this day.
 As the children got older Pat resumed her education, becoming the first graduate of the University of South Florida's Independent Studies bachelor's degree program.
-Pat (45) and her older Son Michael (21) a retired CPA, received their diplomas on the same day from USF in 1972.
+Pat (45) and her older son, Michael (21), a retired CPA, received their diplomas on the same day from USF in 1972.
 She then obtained a Master of Arts degree in Behavioral and Social Sciences at the University of South Florida.

+She was driven to care for the elderly and in the mid-1970s she began a career in public service as chief of the Tampa Bay Regional Planning Council's Division of Aging.
+That work continued closer to home as she helped local Meals on Wheels deliver food to Bradenton seniors, and led the church choir at her parish, Our Lady Queen of Martyrs.
+Along the way Pat became known as a vocal and principled advocate for those in need.

 Pat was drawn to helping those most in need, leading committees and workgroups dedicated to improving the condition and affordability of housing for Manatee County residents.
 She was instrumental in creating the agency that would become Turning Points and the Galvano One Stop Center to serve the homeless.
 Recognizing an opportunity to provide many of the same homeless people with health care service, Pat helped bring about the sale of Manatee Memorial Hospital in the mid-1980s.
 The proceeds from the sale of the hospital -- known locally as "the corpus" -- covered the costs of indigent healthcare for more than three decades.